 Funny.
 I thought they were my friends.
 I was wrong.
 They were even better than friends, they just didn’t know it.
 They were constellations that sailors use to guide ships.

 Norman Rockwell.
 Will Rogers.
 Hank Senior.
 Kathryn Tucker Windham.

 People with white hair, who remember when phone numbers had letters in them.
 Anyone who can remember what the world was like before mass media swallowed it.

 My sister—who became a beautiful woman.
 And her husband.
-And her daughter.
-And the child she carries in her belly.
+And her daughters.

 I don’t know where you are.
 I don’t know if your life is good or bad.
 I hope you have shoes that fit, and a forever home.
 But I don’t know.

 I don’t know if you sleep in a hospital bed, or beside someone you love.
 I don’t know if you’ve ever been to high school.
 But I want you to know a few things.